Avoid these 8 Common Mistakes when Creating Artwork Files for Print

 Creating a print-ready layout requires strong attention to detail as well as a working knowledge of the printing process.

-Having worked in the print industry for over 30 years, I'd like to share some of the more common mistakes we encounter with submitted files.
-Hopefully the following information will help you avoid these recurring issues and allow you to create problem-free artwork…
+With our extensive experience of over 30 years in the print industry, we would like to highlight some of the common mistakes we come across with submitted files.
+Our aim is to provide you with valuable information that will help you steer clear of these recurring issues and enable you to create flawless artwork.

 1) Missing or Improperly Placed Crop Marks: Crop Marks are sets of short, thin lines placed in all four corners of an artwork layout to indicate where the paper should be trimmed after printing.
 When your printer receives the artwork, it is commonly printed onto paper that is larger than the final size desired.
 Then, using the crop marks as a guide, the paper is trimmed down to its final size.
 Properly-placed crop marks are very important because they ensure the finished document is trimmed to the correct dimensions.